 Cogges Manor Farm

-A working time capsule of Oxfordshire rural life, Cogges Hall is housed in a Cotswold stone farm buildings surrounding a Victorian manor.
+Cogges Manor Farm is a working time capsule of Oxfordshire rural life, housed in Cotswold stone farm buildings surrounding a Victorian manor house.
 Traditional breeds of animals include sheep, cows, chickens, and pigs.
 Thee are regular demonstrations of farm crafts such as butter-making and milking.
 Costumed farm workers and Victorian maids in the farmhouse go through their range of daily activities for visitors.

 History